mrocco-dw/FD-OS_Climate-Risk_Modeling/README.md

   - Python Flask Modeling interactive Tool

-  - - We have built an python flask interactive webapp with github actions
+  - - Here we built a python flask interactive webapp and a osf_risk_model on pytorch.nn using github actions

   - - $ vi .github/python-app.yml